ashrafdawoud/TestingAndroid/README.md

     2- Implement Function Code To Test It
     3- Run Test Code if it Successed Move to Another Test and if it Faild Try To Solve Test Code Or Function And Run Test Again Untill it Work
+  ## What You Need To Test in Android Application ?
+    1- Any Logic Code like ( validation code - mathematical code - Repository Classes) 2- Android Component like (Viewmodel - Room - Dao)
+    3- Test View Of Your App